slowproj/slowdash/docs/Installation.md

 title: Installation
 ---

-# Prerequisite
+# Prerequisites
-### Base System
+### System Requirements
-- UNIX-like OS
+- UNIX-like Operating System
-  - Linux most tested
+  - Linux (most extensively tested)
-  - macOS and Windows (WSL) seem ok
+  - macOS and Windows (WSL) are supported
 <p>
 - Web Browser
   - Firefox most tested, Chrome &amp; Edge &amp; Safari ok, DuckDuckGo &amp; Opera never tested.
   - Also works on mobile devices: tested on iPad

-### For Docker
+### Docker Installation Requirements
 <p>
 - Git
 - Docker and Docker Compose

-### For Bare-Metal Installation
+### Bare-Metal Installation Requirements
 <p>
 - Git
 - Python 3
-  - Version >= 3.9
+  - Version 3.9 or higher
-  - venv preferred
+  - Virtual environment (venv) recommended

-# Docker
+# Docker Installation
-## Using Repository Images (Linux, Windows WSL, Mac)
+## Using Pre-built Images (Linux, Windows WSL, Mac)

-### Setup
+### Initial Setup
-No installation is required.
-In your docker configuration, pull a SlowDash image from one of the repositories below:
+No local installation is required.
+Simply pull a SlowDash image from one of these official repositories:

 - DockerHub: [slowproj/slowdash:TAG](https://hub.docker.com/r/slowproj/slowdash/tags)
 - GitHub Container Registry: [ghcr.io/slowproj/slowdash:TAG](https://github.com/slowproj/slowdash/pkgs/container/slowdash)

-Choose a specific tag listed in the repository, or use `latest`.
+Select either a specific version tag from the repository or use `latest` for the most recent stable release.

-### Updating
+### Updating Docker Images
-If you are using the `:latest` images from DockerHub (or GitHub CR), removing the local copy will cause pulling the latest version on the next execution:
+For users of the `:latest` tag from DockerHub or GitHub Container Registry, update to the newest version by removing the local images:
 ```console
 $ docker rmi -f slowproj/slowdash slowproj/slowpy-notebook
 ```
-(You can also do the same by `make remove-docker-images` at the SlowDash directory; autocomplete by [Tab] will help typing the long name, like `make r[Tab]`.)
+(Alternative: Use `make remove-docker-images` in the SlowDash directory.
+You can use tab completion for convenience: `make r[Tab]`.)

-This will erase the current images.
-Be careful not to lose your working context.
+Note: This operation removes your current images.
+Be careful not to lose your working context inside the images.
 The SlowDash version number is shown in the upper left coner of the home page.

-## Building Local Images
+## Building Images Locally
 ### Initial Setup
 ```console
 $ git clone https://github.com/slowproj/slowdash.git